voku/simple-cache/README.md

 ## Overwrite the auto-connection option

-You can implement you own cache auto-detect via "CacheAdapterAutoManager" and the "$cacheAdapterManagerForAutoConnect" option in the "Cache"-constructor.
+You can overwrite the cache auto-detect via "CacheAdapterAutoManager" and the "$cacheAdapterManagerForAutoConnect" option in the "Cache"-constructor.
+Additional you can also activate the "$cacheAdapterManagerForAutoConnectOverwrite" option in the "Cache"-constructor, so that you can implmemt your own cache auto-detect logic.

 ```php
 use voku\cache\Cache;